Anna Dorota Chrzanowska: Monument

 Monument foundation after preservation work in 1982.
 Picture taken in 2010 before modern monument was erected.

 The first monument of Anna Dorota Chrzanowska erected in Trembowla in 1683 was last mentioned in 1829.
-Subsequently, in 1900, a second one was erected on the same site, work of Terebovlian sculptor J. Bohenek.
+Subsequently, in 1900, a second one was erected on the same site, work of Terebovlian sculptor Jan Bohenek.
 It was destroyed in 1944 by Soviet troops.

-In 1982, the hill where monument once stood was rebuilt, and the slab was built, and the plate that remained undamaged was secured.
-On this spot opening of the third monument took place in July 2012, work of Roman Vilgushinsky.
+In 1982, the hill where monument once stood was rebuilt, a slab was built, and a plate that had remained undamaged was reinstalled.
+In July 2012, the third monument by Roman Vilgushinsky was unveiled.

 Legacy

 The siege of Trembowla and story of Anna Chrzanowska inspired Polish painters and writers alike.